weigao95/kPAM/README.md

 The code is distributed into several modularized packages

-- mrcnn_integrate: The code to train the maskrcnn-benchmark instance segmentor
+- [mrcnn_integrate](https://github.com/weigao95/mrcnn_integrate): The code to generate data and train the [maskrcnn-benchmark](<https://github.com/facebookresearch/maskrcnn-benchmark>) instance segmentor
-- mrcnn_ros: The ros binding of maskrcnn-benchmark
+- [mrcnn_ros](https://github.com/weigao95/mrcnn_ros): The ros binding of [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark)
-- mankey: The keypoint detection for the pipeline
+- [mankey](https://github.com/weigao95/mankey): The keypoint detection for the pipeline
-- mankey_ros: The ros binding of mankey
+- [mankey_ros](https://github.com/weigao95/mankey_ros): The ros binding of [mankey](https://github.com/weigao95/mankey)
-- kplan_ros: The kPAM action planner
+- [kplan_ros](https://github.com/weigao95/kplan_ros): The kPAM action planner

-In our experiment setup, these packages are used as the submodules of spartan, which provides the interface to our robots.
+In our experiment setup, these packages are used as the submodules of [spartan](https://github.com/RobotLocomotion/spartan), which provides the interface to our robots.
 Although spartan contains private submodules and is not supported for external use, all packages above are not specified to particular environments and can run independently.

 ### Test Data and Run Instruction